COVID-19 pandemic in Italy: Healthcare

 The pandemic outbreak heightened the pressure on the Italian healthcare system.

+Lombardy authorities adopted a specific policy advising that care home residents aged over 75 with frailty and with COVID-19 be cared for within care homes, which generally meant no supplemental oxygen.
+A Milan care home's management fired 5 workers who reported they hid cases of infected workers, even barring them from using PPE to avoid scaring residents.

 On 9 March, Alessia Bonari, a nurse from Grosseto who worked at a hospital in Milan, posted on Instagram stating that she was physically strained from being overworked and was scared to work after treating over 10,000 patients who have tested positive.
 Bonari and her co-workers had been extremely exhausted due to the pressures of work, and according to her, health caretakers had been working in uncomfortable conditions.
 The post, which reached global notoriety, contained a photo of her bruised face from wearing unfit masks and hazmat goggles, and stated that "the protective devices are bad."
 She concluded her post persuading others "to be selfless, to stay at home and thus protect those who are most fragile."

 On 17 March, undersecretary at the Ministry of Health Sandra Zampa announced the purchase of many new ventilators as well as the importing of one and a half million masks from South Africa.

 To deal with the numbers of COVID-19 patients, intensive care units were expanded, and new hospitals were created, especially in Lombardy.
 In Emilia-Romagna, professor Marco Ranieri developed a method to double the efficiency of ventilators in ICUs.
 The lack of a single protocol for hospitals was considered to be a problem.

 Due to hospitals overcrowding with coronavirus patients, thousands of cancer patients experienced difficulties in getting access to treatment and transplants, with their lives put at even higher risk.
 Dozens of cancer hospital sections were indeed either dedicated to host coronavirus wards, or closed after personnel got infected.
 According to a study, cancer patients represented 17% of coronavirus fatalities in Italy.